KatsuyaITO/KatsuyaITO.github.io/index.md

 <br>

 ### Update History
+- 2019/03/31 [c3](#C3) Graduated the University of Tokyo, Graduate School of Economics
 - 2019/01/31 [d5](#D5) Finished Internship at Preferred Networks Inc.
 - 2019/01/24 [h4](#H4) Our paper "Structural Change Point Detection Using A Large Random Matrix and Sparse Modeling" for [EDBT-ICDT](http://edbticdt2019.inesc-id.pt/) Workshop [DARLI-AP](http://dbdmg.polito.it/darli-ap2019/) was accepted